The Birds and the Bees

 But is that the whole story?
 Is the Platonic ideal of absolute dimorphism actually what we see in the natural world?

-Atop that article, I deliberately - perhaps provocatively – placed the symbol claimed by the transgender movement, a motif that fuses the Mars and Venus symbols for the sexes.
-I did so knowing full well the perils of conflating, if only pictorially, a disorder of sexual differentiation (DSD) with the “transgender experience”.
+A couple of weeks before I wrote this piece, I published “Act One” as a stand-alone piece to my blog and shared it on social media.
+Atop the article, I deliberately - perhaps provocatively – placed the symbol claimed by the transgender movement, a motif that fuses the Mars and Venus symbols for the sexes.
+I did so knowing full well the perils of conflating, if only pictorially, a disorder of sexual development (DSD) with the “transgender experience”.

 I wasn’t overly surprised when I got scorched by criticism.
 Trans-activists were upset by the insinuation that they have a “disorder”; conservatives berated me for implying that transgenderism is rooted in biology.
 After a dog-pile of vicious remarks on Twitter, capped by one worthy who decided I was a corrupt charlatan in the pocket of big pharma supplementing my income by mutilating children in a shadowy back-alley clinic, I deleted the thread to which I’d added my essay and blocked the most unhinged of the twits screaming at me from their keyboards.
 (If I was to weave together all the febrile threads on Twitter ranting about transgender issues, I’d have a cord the diameter of Earth itself.)